2011 Spring The Future of Higher Education: Gender, Geography, and the Humanities

 Stephen Larsen

 Stephen Larsen has established and currently directs international university programs in China and the Asia Pacific region.
-He develops new degree programs, pathways, and other collaborative opportunities between Asia and […]
+He develops new degree programs, pathways, and other collaborative opportunities between Asia and US institutions, oversees the operation of current programs, and manages a network of relations between the for-profit education sector and non-profit universities.
+Before moving to […]

 Read More